tflo/Move-em-All/readme.md

-# Move 'em All
+# Move ’em All

-This addon allows you to mass move all items of the same item ID with a single mouse click.
+This addon, let’s call it MEA, allows you to mass move all items of the same item ID with a single mouse click, e.g. between bank and bags.

+The good things about MEA are:

+- It is pretty fast.
+- It is compatible with many, probably most, bag addons.

+The price for this is a few (minor) caveats, which you can find in the "Caveats" section below.

-Currently the moving works from Bag to…
+Currently the mass moving works from Bag to…

 - Bank
 - Mail